legaultmarc/grstools/doc/source/utilities.rst

 beta-plot
 ++++++++++

-This utility takes SNPs from summary statistics (grs format) and computes the SNPs effect in a given population.
-The utility plots the correlation between the expected coefficients (SNPs effect in the summary statistics) and the observed coefficients (SNPs effect in the given population).
+This utility compares the effect of variants between a summary statistics file in the GRS format and regression results using the user's data.
+The goal is to ensure that the reported effect sizes are compatible and that there are no large or systematic discrepencies that could indicate a population or strand mismatch.

 The utility also displays the standard errors on the plot.
-For the expected coefficients, the standard errors are derived from the p-values.
-From the p-values, the z-scores are retrieved and the standard errors are obtained by dividing each expected coefficient by it's z-score.
+For the error of the expected coefficients, the standard errors are derived from the p-values and effect sizes.

 .. math::
     z = \frac{\beta}{s.e.}